cerc-io/watcher-ts/docs/README.md

   * Update the `upstream` config and provide the `ipld-eth-server` GQL API endpoint.

   * Update the `server` config with state checkpoint settings.

+## Watcher CLI commands (yarn)

+spot to explain core commands and flags so they aren't repeated in every tutorial